 How many students do I need to have?

-We ask for 30 students minimum in order to schedule a guided field trip.
+There is a 40 student minimum in order to schedule a guided field trip.
 If you have a smaller group but would like to come see us, please reach out!
 Our goal is to work with every educator so that they may share the Farmstead with their students.

-How do I register for a field trip?
+How do I request a field trip?

 What do we need to know before we visit?